 Playing with an infant doesn't come naturally to most new parents.
 Until baby can hold toys and sit up, it can be tough to think of ways to have fun and interact and can be very easy to leave your little one in Baby Holding Devices for most of her awake time.

-This is a fun way to interact with baby that gives her lots of sensory input to her skin (tactile sensory input) and to the pressure and stretch receptors in her muscles and joints (proprioceptive sensory input).
+This is a fun way to interact with baby that gives her lots of sensory input to her skin (tactile sensory input) and to the pressure and stretch receptors in her muscles and joints (proprioceptive sensory input) as you rub and clap her hands and feet together.
 You'll also give her brain simultaneous information from the left and right sides of her body, which is great for developing communication between the two sides of her brain.